codynhat/codyhatfield.me/source/apps/health-exporter.md

 Access your data from the Health app in the widely compatible CSV format.

-* Save as a CSV file
+- Save as a CSV file
-* Send to any device using Airdrop, Email, and other standard sharing options
+- Send to any device using Airdrop, Email, and other standard sharing options
-* Analyze your data in Numbers, Excel, R, and other CSV-compatible software
+- Analyze your data in Numbers, Excel, R, and other CSV-compatible software
-* Manually back up your data to another device
+- Manually back up your data to another device

 Select a health data type, date range, and unit to begin export.
 Preview rows before saving a CSV.

 # Changelog

+### 1.2

+Updated some health type names.

+Added a source name field to exports.

+New iOS 14 mobility types:

+- Walking Speed
+- Walking Double Support Time
+- Walking Asymmetry
+- Walking Step Length
+- Six-Minute Walk
+- Stair Speed: Up
+- Stair Speed: Down

+### 1.1.1

+- Minor UI fixes

 ### 1.1.0

-* You can now export multiple data types at once into the same CSV file
+- You can now export multiple data types at once into the same CSV file

 # Privacy